royalmo/docker-networks/README.md

 Replace `<net0>` in the last command with net0 interface's name that you can see when running `ip a` in the host computer (i.e. `br-c39dadf0293e`).
+You will have to delete the rule manually by the end of the lab session.

 > **TASK 12**
 >